- Direct Debit, Direct Debit Training and Consultancy

 A common scenario we see uncovered on our Direct Debit training courses is that our attendees start to realise the true cost of failed Direct Debit collections.
-This can break down into various elements, such as the cost of:
+So what happens when a Direct Debit fails?
+This can be broken down into various elements, such as the cost of:

 – investigating a failed collection

 – figuring out the best options for resolution

 And what price can you put on peace of mind?

 Impact on you and your business